the pilgrim's compass

 Looking for something beyond the options listed above?
 Feel free to contact me with an idea and I can put together a unique itinerary and budget for your trip.

-My name is Ryan Spangler, and I am a Spanish professor at Creighton University.
+My name is Ryan Spangler, and I am a tenured Spanish professor at Creighton University.
 Over the years, I have led several groups along the Camino de Santiago (The Way of St. James).
-This trip is for anyone desiring to see and experience a variety of geographical landscapes across northern Spain, appreciate the history, gastronomy, languages, and literature, and hike the final stages of this pilgrimage to receive their own compostela, a unique certificate verifying their completion of the Camino de Santiago.
+My wife, Keri, has a degree in Recreational Management and is the logistical wizard behind much of these trips.
+Our curated guides are for anyone desiring to see and experience a variety of geographical landscapes across northern Spain, appreciate the history, gastronomy, languages, and literature, and hike the final stages of this pilgrimage to receive their own compostela, a unique certificate verifying their completion of the Camino de Santiago.

 For those looking for some additional time to tour the sites, consider some of the following 3-5 day add-on trips to enjoy a relaxing day on the beach, explore some breathtaking architecture, or simply see a few more incredible sites.
 These trips start at $600 per person and include, hotels, transportation, and entertainment.